IAM-B/Mawaqit_API_to_ics/docs/timeline.md

 - **Calendar**: Day change when selecting in the calendar
 - **Clock**: Navigation between days via previous/next buttons
 - **Real-time data**: Automatic update according to backend data

+### 🧩 Slot Segmentation Mode

+The timeline now includes an advanced **slot segmentation feature** that provides two display modes:

+#### Normal Mode (Default)
+- Shows slots as continuous blocks between prayer times
+- Displays the total duration of each slot
+- Maintains the original visual representation

+#### Segmented Mode
+- Splits slots into full-hour segments for better time management
+- Each segment shows its individual duration
+- Uses dashed borders to indicate segmented slots
+- Helps users plan activities in hour-based increments
+- **Individual Hover**: Each segment can be hovered independently for precise interaction

+#### How to Use
+1. **Toggle Button**: Click the "Mode découpé" button in the timeline header
+2. **Visual Feedback**: The button changes appearance when active
+3. **Automatic Update**: The timeline immediately updates to show segmented slots
+4. **Duration Display**: Each segment shows its specific duration (e.g., "30min", "1h00")
+5. **Individual Interaction**: Hover over specific segments for detailed information

+#### Benefits
+- **Better Planning**: Easier to plan activities in hour-based increments
+- **Visual Clarity**: Clear separation between different time periods
+- **Flexibility**: Users can switch between modes based on their needs
+- **Consistency**: Follows the same logic as the ICS file generation
+- **Smart Text Display**: Main title appears on the largest segment for optimal readability
+- **Precise Interaction**: Individual segment hover for detailed time management

 ## Technical Architecture